Geo-omics/WLE-Acidobacteria-Genomes/README.md

 Acidobacteria_Genome_Analysis2.Rmd contains all of the bash and R code used during the analysis of two western Lake Erie Acidobacteria MAGs (MAGs CoA2 C42 and CoA8 C33).
 The assembly and binning of the MAG collection from which these MAGs were derived is descrbied here: https://github.com/Geo-omics/Heterotrophic-Bacteria-Dominate-Catalase-Expression-During-Microcystis-Blooms

 gANI_results.csv contains the results of dRep genome compare with published Acidobacteria genomes.

+Acidobacteria_16S_rRNA.fasta contains the near full-length 16S rRNA sequences used to build the RAXML trees.